alaTest Sites

 497 reviews

 alaTest has collected and analyzed 497 reviews of Garmin Nuvi 1690.
 The average rating for this product is 3.4/5, compared to an average rating of 3.9/5 for other GPS for all reviews.
-Views about the maps and screen are on the whole positive.
-The price and performance are also appreciated.
-There are some critical opinions about the memory and reliability.
+Views about the maps and screen are overall positive.
+The price and performance are also appreciated, whereas some have doubts about the memory and reliability.

 usability, performance, price, screen, maps